20 Tips for Winning Scholarships in Canada

 Affiliate scholarships are ones that are specific to you, such as, your parent’s work, your involvement with certain foundations and any volunteer work you do for clubs.

-These are some of the questions you can ask yourself and just replace what is relevant you YOU!
+These are some of the questions you can ask yourself when looking for affiliate scholarships!

 Are your parent's members of the legion?